alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 ##### Step 5: The Final Script
-It is a time to glue all parts together into a single script that will be used to generate development, test and production environments:
+It is a time to glue all parts together into a single script that will be used to generate development, test and production environments.

+I saved the script locally as `Create-Environment.ps1` in the same folder as adf.json was saved previously

 ```powershell
 # Step 1: Input parameters